friendorus/SNA_euroroad/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This is the FINAL PROJECT in part of DS535 Social Network Analysis, in Master degree program in Data Science, Srinakarinwirot University, 2nd Semester, 2021.
+This is the final project in part of DS535 Social Network Analysis, in Master degree program in Data Science, Srinakarinwirot University, 2nd Semester, 2021.
 This project is about social analysis of international euro road network dataset focusing on using Neo4j Desktop program with Graph Data Science Library to look for Centrality and Community detection.
 The language using in Neo4j is Cycher Query Language (CQL).